adbar/courlan/README.rst

 ----------

 - Cho, J., Garcia-Molina, H., & Page, L. (1998).
 Efficient crawling through URL ordering. *Computer networks and ISDN systems*, 30(1-7), 161–172.
 - Edwards, J., McCurley, K. S., and Tomlin, J. A. (2001).
 "An adaptive model for optimizing performance of an incremental web crawler".
-In Proceedings of the 10th international conference on World Wide Web - WWW '01. pp. 106–113.
+In *Proceedings of the 10th international conference on World Wide Web - WWW '01*, pp. 106–113.